 Nectarines are a smooth-skinned variety of peach and can be white- or yellow-fleshed, free-stoned, or cling-stoned (where the firm-textured flesh clings to the stone).
 White nectarines have a more delicate, sweeter flavour than yellow ones.

-More recipes using nectarine
+More nectarine recipes

 August and September are the best time to buy nectarines from Europe.